Best of Japan Tour

 Day 16 Togura to Tokyo: Transfer back to Tokyo for a final day to indulge in souvenir shopping

-Pricing is takes into account the accommodation rates that we expect to be in place at the time of bookings.
+Pricing for our Best of Japan tour is takes into account the accommodation rates that we expect to be in place at the time of bookings.
 The tour price reflects the fact that rates are lower when booked in advance, and more expensive when booked shortly before the tour commences.

 For bookings within two months of the start of the tour the price for a fifteen day tour (accommodation for fourteen nights) is from Y595,000 per person share twin/double.
 Shorter or longer duration is also available.
 The optional 2-day extension is priced at Y57,500 per person including breakfast, dinner, geisha entertainment and Jigokudani bus round trip and entry fee.